sherrii-Xia/Project_Java/README.md

 - As a user, I want to know the total amount of money the food I picked would cost.
 - As a user, I want to save my current order when quiting the app
 - As a user, I want to load my previous order from a file

+## Citation:
+- Classes and corresponded test in persistence file refers to the demo project
+  - the link to github: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo